-When you edit the startup IDN list, the following dialog box appears.
-If you are entering IDN numbers to be used at startup with this slave axis, double click on the END OF LIST entry in the IDN column or press <Insert>.
+When you click on Edit Startup IDN List, the following dialog box appears.

+If you are entering IDN numbers to be used at startup with this slave axis, double click on the END OF LIST entry in the IDN number column or press <Insert>.
 The Insert IDN box appears.